kk9090904565/zbx-nfsiostat-sysstat/README.md

 # zbx-nfsiostat fork
 Zabbix Basic template for NFS  -  nfsiostat

-zbx-nfsiostat-sysstat is basic Zabbix LLD template use to display sysstat nfsiostat
+zbx-nfsiostat is basic Zabbix LLD template use to display sysstat nfsiostat

 ## NOTE
 **This template is Zabbix Template active template.**